igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 may mix the use of USART0 and Serial0 interfaces in your code (although it is not recommended).

-To use these the advancde serial capabilities, include the file USART0.h in your source code and link against the file USART0.cpp.
+To use these the advanced serial capabilities, include the file USART0.h in your source code and link against the file USART0.cpp.

 \note The advanced serial module is incompatible with the minimal interface to